avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 For example, if we want to compute the score for a global alignment of two short DNA sequences 'GAATTC' and 'GATTA', we can use the Needleman-Wunsch algorithm to calculate the highest-scoring alignment using a particular scoring function.

-The pairwiseAlignment() function in the Biostrings R library finds the score for the optimal global alignment between two sequences using the Needleman-Wunsch algorithm, given a particular scoring system.
+The "pairwiseAlignment()" function in the Biostrings R package finds the score for the optimal global alignment between two sequences using the Needleman-Wunsch algorithm, given a particular scoring system.

 As arguments (inputs), the pairwiseAlignment() function takes the two sequences that you want to align, the scoring matrix, the gap opening penalty, and the gap extension penalty.
 You can also tell the function that you want to just have the optimal global alignment's score by setting "scoreOnly = TRUE", or that you want to have both the optimal global alignment and its score by setting "scoreOnly = FALSE".

 For example, to find the score for the optimal global alignment between the sequences 'GAATTC' and 'GATTA', we
 type: